jcarey7/jcarey7/README.md

 🌐 Find me on LinkedIn: https://www.linkedin.com/in/james-carey-a55088152/

 🧩 A Bit More About Me
 My fascination with data began during my time as a professional poker player.
-I realized that the key to success lies in understanding patterns and probabilities.
+I realized that the key to success lies in a data-driven approach, understanding patterns and probabilities.
 This passion led me to dive into Python and SQL, unraveling the stories hidden in data.

 🔭 I'm currently exploring: Advanced data visualization techniques and machine learning fundamentals.